kndwin/nextjs-blog/posts/passing-the-aws-developer-associate.md

 ```
 - Did the above method for 3 weeks.
 With 1 week left, and around 80% done.
 I took 3 days of work off and watched the rest of it with 2 days to spare.
 ### Practice Papers
-- On the last 2 days, I did 8 practice papers from Stephanie and Neal's practice papers on Udemy (see below).
+- On the last 2 days, I did around 9 practice papers from a combination of both Stephanie and Neal's practice papers on Udemy (see below).
 - The practice paper revision process was:
 	1. Speed run the practice paper and see what area I was weak on.
 	2. Do some revision (usually reviewing the lecture slides and these github notes)